lcampos/df16-async/README.md

 Make sure to have a sandbox or development org (https://developer.salesforce.com/).

-Install Twilio Helper Library for Salesforce https://login.salesforce.com/packaging/installPackage.apexp?p0=04t1a000000AQzf
+Install Twilio Helper Library for Salesforce https://login.salesforce.com/packaging/installPackage.apexp?p0=04t1a000000AQzf.
+Make sure you update the TwilioConfig custom setting with your twilio account data.

+Will need to create a REST service on https://www.mockable.io to be able to run queueable apex job.

 #### Deploy using ANT